Struga Poetry Evenings (SPE) is considered one

 became the president of the country.

-He took us to visit a friend of his,
+He took us to visit a friend of his, a farmer

-a good health for the mountain inhabitants.
-I
+health for the mountain inhabitants.
+I added

-added that he could overcome ten of those city
+that he could overcome ten of those city

 inhabitants.
 He laughed and did not comment.